 - The school to the south-east was knocked down and a new one built to the east of the forest.

-- Lastly, you must also use prepositions of place like: at/in/on/by/beside/to/off/from, to describe where things are.
-For Example:
+- Lastly, you must also use prepositions of a place like: at/ in/ on/ by/ beside/ to/ of/ from, to describe where things are.

 - Dramatic changes took place in the city centre.